Herb Roasted Turkey

 Rub the outside of the turkey with the melted butter and sprinkle with the Traeger Pork and Poultry Rub.
 Pour the chicken broth in the bottom of the roasting pan.

 Put the roasting pan with the turkey directly on the grill grate.
 Roast the turkey for 3 hours.
-Insert the probe from the meat thermometer in the thickest part of the thigh, but not touching bone: You’re looking for a temperature of 165 degrees F. The turkey should also be beautifully browned with crisp skin.
+Insert the probe from the meat thermometer in the thickest part of the thigh, but not touching bone.
+Cook until internal temperature reaches 165˚F. The turkey should also be beautifully browned with crisp skin.
 If the temperature is less than that, or if your turkey is not browned to your liking, let it roast for another 30 minutes, then check the temperature again.
 Repeat until the turkey is fully cooked.

 When the turkey is done, carefully transfer it to a cutting board and let it rest for 20 to 30 minutes.
 Do not tent it with aluminum foil or the skin will lose its crispness.
 Use the drippings that have accumulated in the bottom of the roasting pan to make gravy, if desired.
 Carve the turkey and serve.

 *Cook times will vary depending on set and ambient temperatures.